-Janet E. Mickish, Ph.D., is Executive Director of the Colorado Coalition on Domestic Violence.
-Her twenty years of field experience includes work in domestic violence and rape/sexual assault crisis intervention.
-Prior to her service on the coalition she was employed as a criminal justice faculty member at Ball State University.
-As a result of her teaching, research, and consulting work, Dr. Mickish has enjoyed national recognition.
+Janet E. Mickish, Ph.D., former Executive Director of the Colorado Coalition on Domestic Violence for over eight years, is currently a professor of sociology at Regis University.
+For more than 30 years, she has worked on issues associated with violence and social control, and has published extensively in these areas.
+Her field experiences include work in domestic violence and rape/sexual assault crisis intervention.
+Prior to her service on the coalition, she was employed as a criminal justice faculty member at Ball State University.

-Veronica L. St. Cyr, M.P.A., chapter co-author is a graduate of Ball State University with degrees in criminal justice and public administration.
+Veronica L. St. Cyr, M.P.A., is a graduate of Ball State University with degrees in criminal justice and public administration.
 She is currently working in the security field, is a licensed private investigator, and has worked in adult probation.
-She has achieved the rank of black belt in tae kwon do and is a 2004 PKC Indiana State and National Champion as well as a 2005 USKA National Champion.
+She has achieved the rank of black belt in Tae Kwon Do and is a 2004 Professional Karate Commission (PKC) Indiana State and National Champion as well as a 2005 United States Karate Alliance (USKA) National Champion.